Baked White Fish with Pine Nut, Parmesan, and Pesto Crust

 - Let the fish come to room temperature while you preheat the oven to 400F/200C.

-- If your pieces of fish have a flatter side, put that side up so it’s easier to spread on the crust mixture.
+- If your pieces of fish have one side that’s flatter, put that side up so it’s easier to spread on the crust mixture.
 (You can use one large casserole dish if you don’t have individual dishes like this.)

 - Finely chop the pine nuts, using a large chef’s knife, and finely mince one clove of garlic.